nextstrain/nextstrain.org/static-site/README.md

 > See [our routing docs](https://docs.nextstrain.org/projects/nextstrain-dot-org/en/latest/routing.html) for a high level overview of the routing used in nextstrain.org

-We use Next.JS' [Pages Router](https://nextjs.org/docs/pages) to define routes based on filenames within `./static-site/pages`.
+We use Next.JS' [App Router](https://nextjs.org/docs/app) to define routes based on filenames within `./static-site/app`.
 The [Next.JS dynamic routing](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) docs explain mapping between filenames and URL paths.

 Currently these are the only Next.JS pages we serve.
-If the path doesn't exist in `./static-site/pages` (and it's not handled elsewhere by the nextstrain.org server) then the default 404 page will be displayed.
+If the path doesn't exist in `./static-site/app` (and it's not handled elsewhere by the nextstrain.org server) then the default 404 page will be displayed.

 ### Routing conflicts